The New Zealand Book Council's Writers Files

 Individual writer entries

-We aim to make writer entries follow the style of the Oxford Companion to New Zealand Literature.
-The Book Council endeavours to keep writer information as up-to-date as possible and aims to keep new titles and information for schools updated.
+The Book Council endeavours to keep writers' information as up-to-date as possible, particularly new books and awards, and aims to keep new titles and information for schools updated.
 Images will be added if they are major or nominated works, or at the discretion of the Book Council.

 Entries from the Oxford Companion to New Zealand Literature

 We are unable to alter the text of entries from the Oxford Companion to New Zealand Literature.
-We will, however, consider publishing updated information for you and we feel sure that the editors of the Companion will take these into account when preparing the next edition.
+We will, however, consider publishing updated information for you and pass any suggested alterations on to the editors of the Companion for consideration in their next edition.

 Updating your page

-If you have published new material, or you would like the Book Council to consider adding new information to your page, please email the Web Editor
+In many instances we rely on authors to advise us of any new work or material that is relevant to their Writers file.
+If you would like the Book Council to consider adding new information to your page please email the Web Editor

 Email text as an attachment.
 In exceptional circumstances we will accept text for scanning, but please contact the Web Editor before sending text in this format.
 Faxes will not be accepted.